Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an

 Develop a product or start a business in the industry that’s separate from recording

 You’re probably thinking, duh!
 Start a business, why didn’t I think of that’ Before you attack me for stating the obvious hear me out.
 A lot of the other ideas I’ve stated in this article involve starting a business in one form or another.
-Giving lessons is a business, starting a website is a business, making videos and starting a YouTube channel could be a business.
+Giving lessons is a business, starting a website is a business, and making videos and starting a YouTube channel could be a business.
 You don’t have to be the next Elon Musk or the audio equivalent, Steven Slate.
 Think of other ways to make an income that may not be right in front of you.
 I’m constantly trying to think of new ideas, video series, applications, software, etc. Most of them are terrible, but I think the more you brainstorm these types of ideas the more opportunities you give yourself to have a good one and see it through to completion.
-Everyone has ideas, but it’s the execution that everyone falls short on.
+Everyone has ideas, but it’s the execution that everyone falls short of.
 I’ll go back to this website, most blogs don’t last more than three months, but If I make realistic goals for myself and keep showing up and writing articles, there’s a possibility it may turn into something much bigger.